What’s up Phys Ed Family!

 AMRAP (as many rounds as possible) style one page workouts with a superhero theme

-Self Assessment Posters
+Self Assessment / Self Reflection Posters

 I want students to take responsibility for their learning, how they performed in class and reflect on whether or not they met the class expectations.